 Eurybia schreberiSKU: 0771

 Similar to E. divaricata but with larger flowers and a looser, running habit.
 Excellent for dry shade where it will form clumps of fresh, dark green serrated foliage.
 Looks good alongside liriope and colchicums in September.
+The butterfly is a gatekeeper, or hedge brown, common throughout much of England and Wales.
 Synonym Aster schreberi.